Pancakes are, arguably, the quintessential crowning jewels of breakfast royalty.

 NutriChef Nonstick 12-Inch Electric Crepe Maker

-This 1200-watt cooking plate is made of aluminum and has an adjustable temperature controller.
+This 1200-watt cooking plate is made of aluminum.
 This is an electric pan that helps you regulate heat when making pancakes or crepes.
 It has an LED indicator light that allows you to monitor the presence of heat on the pan.
 It comes with a wooden spatula and batter spreader, which help you in making pancakes or whatever you love.
 Its broad surface allows you to include bacon and other kinds of breakfast foods.
 You can achieve your desired temperature by merely turning the knob.
 It also has a heavy duty cooking hot plate.

 NutriChef Lodge LSRG3 Cast Iron Single-Burner Reversible Griddle Pan